mvolkmann/blog/src/swift.md

 ## Classes

+Classes are similar to structs in many ways.
+By convention their names begin with an uppercase letter.

-Classes are similar to structs in many ways, but can do things that structs cannot.
+Classes can do the following things that structs cannot.

 - refer to instances by reference rather than making a copy
 - inherit properties and methods from another